aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/router.md

 [react-router](https://reacttraining.com/react-router).

 NOTE: The approach below is deprecated.
 Just use react-router.
 A scalajs-reaction version of react-router-dom is provided.
-Consulting the example program's source code for an example of using react-router in scalajs-reaction.
+Consult the example program's source code for an example of using react-router in scalajs-reaction.

+DON'T LOOK BELOW!

 ## Lowest Level (DEPRECATED)